masesgroup/KNet/src/documentation/articles/usage.md

 The example above can be found in the [templates package](https://www.nuget.org/packages/MASES.KNet.Templates/).
 Its behavior is:

 * during initialization prepares the properties,
-* creates a consumer using the properties
+* create a consumer using the properties
 * subscribes and starts consuming
-* when data are received it logs to the console the information.
+* when data are received, it logs to the console the information.